This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

 Assets and property management

 The Family Court of Australia is located in shared Commonwealth owned facilities (Commonwealth Law Courts) in Adelaide, Brisbane, Canberra, Hobart, Melbourne, Parramatta and Sydney.
-The Court also occupies privately leased facilities in Albury, Cairns, Coffs Harbour, Dandenong, Darwin, Dubbo, Launceston, Lismore, Newcastle, Townsville and Wollongong, and shares the state court facility in Alice Springs and Rockhampton.
+The Court also occupies privately leased facilities in Albury, Cairns, Dandenong, Dubbo, Launceston, Lismore, Newcastle, Townsville, and Wollongong, and shares the state court facility in Alice Springs, Coffs Harbour, Darwin, and Rockhampton.

 National compactus replacement

 File storage is an ongoing issue across the courts.
-The compactus units, especially at the Commonwealth Law Courts (CLCs), are outdated and inefficient, and in some cases have work health safety (WHS) issues.
-A program to replace the compactus units nationally commenced in 2013–14 with Sydney and Brisbane being the first two CLCs to be replaced.
-The compactus replacement will maximise storage capacity and will address WHS issues where identified.
+The compactus units, especially at the Commonwealth Law Courts, are outdated and inefficient.
+A program to replace the compactus units nationally commenced in 2013–14, with Sydney and Brisbane both replaced.
+In 2014–15 the Melbourne compactus was replaced and an additional compactus was installed in Parramatta.

 The Court has no matters to report.

 Image: Cairns Registry Manager, Greg Johannesen with Harmony Day award winner Mrs Akee

 Harmony Day is held on 21 March each year.
 It is managed by the Department of Immigration and Citizenship and coincides with the United Nations International Day for the Elimination of Racial Discrimination.